- July 3, 2019

 While one-star reviews are a tough pill to swallow, it’s possible to mitigate further conflict.
 Often, it’s best to own up and apologize.
 Know that your response will be publicly scrutinized; the way you offer a remedy may mean the difference between a lost lead and a new patient.

-Online business listing management, explained.
+Healthcare online business listing management, explained.

 While it’s almost impossible to ensure you’re receiving five-star reviews around the clock, it’s conceivable to manage a majority of your online reviews.
 This is partially done through quality control.
 But it’s also dependent on effective online business listing management.